 Bird species found along the river include peregrine falcons, gyrfalcons, golden and bald eagles, as well as rough-legged hawks, and in the boreal forest of the upper Thelon, great grey owls and merlins.
 Tundra swans and four species of loons nest on lakes along the river.

-For many centuries, the lands surrounding the Thelon River have been seasonal hunting grounds for eleven distinct groups of Caribou Inuit people.
+For many centuries, the lands surrounding the Thelon River have been seasonal hunting grounds for the Caribou Inuit people.
 A trip on the river is truly a voyage back in time.
 Perhaps the most dramatic glimpse of past and present Inuit culture is the inukshuk – a pile of rocks standing as markers on the landscape.
 Inukshuks mark almost every vital aspect of Inuit life, and are found on water routes, and caribou migratory paths, at river crossings, fishing spots, campsites, lookouts, and food caches.
 Inuit called the portion of the river from Shultz Lake to Baker Lake Kangirjuak, with different names given to the individual lakes west of Shultz Lake.

-Archaeological sites, structures and artefacts are plentiful and protected under federal and Nunavut laws – they must be left undisturbed.
+Archaeological sites, structures and artefacts are plentiful and protected under federal and territorial laws – they must be respected and left undisturbed.
 Much of the area’s prehistory can be learned from these sites.
 More modern camps and land use areas may be found along the lower reaches of the River as it nears Baker Lake and the community of the same name.